Compare Word Documents Java – GroupDocs Advanced Comparison

 Prerequisites: What You Need to Get Started

-- Java Development Kit (JDK) 8 or higher - This library requires modern Java features
+- Java Development Kit (JDK) 8+ – modern Java features are required.

-- Maven or Gradle - For dependency management (we’ll use Maven in our examples)
+- Maven or Gradle – we’ll use Maven for dependency management.

-- Sample documents - Grab a few Word docs, PDFs, or text files to test with
+- Sample documents – a few Word docs, PDFs, or text files for testing.

 Quick Start: Setting Up GroupDocs.Comparison for Java